 N-63 Alvo North Project is Progressing

-The construction will start at the north edge of Alvo and continue north to Bluff Road, then from Bluff north to Church Road.
+The construction starts at the north edge of Alvo and continues north to Bluff Road, then from Bluff north to Church Road.
 The proposed work schedule is 10 hour days, 6 days a week.
 Access to the Alvo Cemetery will be provided as needed for maintenance and funerals.
 Copies of the construction schedule are available at the Village Office along with business cards for Casey Wisness, project manager.
 His phone number is 712-898-1787.

 Nebraska Department of Transportation Detour Map

 The second phase began Monday, March 19th, 2018.
 During this phase, N-63 will be closed to traffic from Reference Post 4+20 to Reference Post 9+68.
 A detour will be marked for through traffic for this phase.
 During the construction, a temporary access road will be provided for the Alvo Cemetery.

 Knife River Construction is the primary contractor and Casey Wisness is the project manager.
 His phone number is 712-898-1787.